airbus/scikit-decide/README.md

 ```

 ### Installing from source [Developer mode]

+> **Disclaimer**: The following process has only been tested on Linux/MacOS platforms.
+For windows, you will need at least to use pyenv-win instead of pyenv.

 In order to install scikit-decide from the source so that your modification to the library are taken into account, we recommmend using poetry.